awsdocs/aws-sdk-for-javascript-v3/doc_source/api-gateway-invoking-lambda-browser-script.md

 First create an async/await function called `sendText` to publish a text message using the Amazon SNS `PublishCommand`\.
 Then, add a `try` block pattern that scans the DynamoDB table for employees with their work anniversry today, and then calls the `sendText` function to send these employees a text message\.
 If an error occurs the `catch` block is called\.

-**Note**
-This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
-You can create this example using V2 commands instead by making some minor changes\.
-For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

 The following code snippet shows this step\. \(See [Bundling the Lambda function](#api-gateway-invoking-lambda-full) for the full example\.\)

 ```